Skip to main content

 #

-Athens Route (Main): Syntagma → Acropolis → Plaka → Temple of Zeus → Panathenaic Stadium → National Gallery → Parliament → Monastiraki → Omonia → National Archaeological Museum → back to Syntagma
+Athens Route (Main): This is the loop most people take — Syntagma → Acropolis → Plaka → Temple of Zeus → Panathenaic Stadium → National Gallery → Parliament → Monastiraki → Omonia → National Archaeological Museum → back to Syntagma.

-Beach Route (seasonal): Runs along the Athens Riviera to Glyfada (summer only)
+Beach Route (seasonal): Runs along the Athens Riviera to Glyfada in summer.
+Nice if you want a beach day without figuring out bus schedules.

 Prices (2026)